ppolesiuk/trust/README.md

   a PNG image (automatons are placed on 2D plane).
 In this example such images would have names `img_0.png`, `img_10.png`, `img_20.png`, ... (the number in the file name is the number of simulation steps).
-You can generate a movie from those file using, e.g., `ffmpeg`:
+You can generate a movie from those files using, e.g., `ffmpeg`:
   ```
   $ ffmpeg -f image2 -i img_%d0.png movie.mp4
   ```

-- `-x a_`, specifies names of files, where randomly picked automatons will be saved as Graphviz script.
+- `-x a_`, specifies names of files, where randomly picked automata will be saved as Graphviz script.
 In this example they would be saves as `a_0.gv`, `a_200.gv`, `a_400.gv`, ... `draw_automaton.sh` script can transform them to PNG images using Graphviz.